Alan Bridge: Life and career

 Bridge's television work, which began in 1950 includes appearances on The Range Rider and The Gene Autry Show as well as other programs.

-Death
+Personal life and death

+Bridge married Blanche Valarie Soules on December 24, 1935 at the United Christian Church of America in Los Angeles, California.
+She died on April 19, 1945.

-Bridge died in Los Angeles two months before his 67th birthday.
+Bridge died in Los Angeles at the age 66.
 His remains are interred at Valhalla Memorial Park Cemetery in North Hollywood.